micromata/generator-http-fake-backend/generators/app/templates/README.md

     `http://localhost:8081/api/articles` will return a 404 error.
   * See hapi docs regarding [path parameters](http://hapijs.com/api#path-parameters).
 * `urls.requests`
-    *  You need add least one request object.
+    *  You need to add at least one request object.
 * `urls.requests.method`
     * optional.
 Uses `GET` when not defined.
     * is used to define the http method to which the endpoint will listen.
 * `urls.requests.response`
-  * Could be a string pointing out to a JSON template:
+  * Could be a string pointing to a JSON template:
     *   `response: '/json-templates/articles.json'`
   * Or just a JavaScript object:
     * `response: { success: true }`